preetham-ad/DevOps_Notes_Preetham/Containers/Docker-Interview-questions.md

 Choosing the right network type depends on your deployment needs, whether you need isolation, multi-host communication, or direct network access.

 ## 8.# How to Isolate Networking Between Containers Using a Custom Bridge Network
+In Docker, network isolation is achieved by creating separate networks for different groups of containers.
+Containers on different networks cannot communicate with each other unless explicitly connected.
+By defining custom networks using the docker network create command and specifying these networks when running containers, you can ensure that only containers on the same network can interact.

 To isolate networking between containers using a custom bridge network in Docker, follow these steps.
 This approach ensures that containers are isolated while still allowing controlled communication if needed.